pie/terms/sla.md

+# WordPress Development Strongarm Terms

+_Last updated: [30/07/2025]_
+> These terms apply to all support-based services provided by PIE Code, a trading name of Pie Web Limited (Company No. 07995302), which may also be referred to as your **WordPress Development Strongarm** plan, the **Ongoing Support** component of a wider agreement, or as otherwise named in your proposal, contract or agreement.
+They should be read alongside our [General Terms of Business](/general), which apply to all services unless explicitly overridden here.

 ---
-title: WordPress Development Strongarm Terms
-description: These terms apply to all support-based work delivered by PIE Code.
----

-## WordPress Development Strongarm Terms

-These terms apply to your **Support Contract**, which may also be referred to as your **WordPress Development Strongarm** plan, the **Ongoing Support** component of a wider agreement, or as otherwise named in your proposal, contract or agreement.

-All clients under these terms are also bound by our [General Terms of Business](https://terms.pie.co.de/general), which include important clauses regarding liability, copyright, and non-payment.

-### 1. Definitions
+## 1. Definitions

 - **Working Day (WD):** 8 hours of service-level time, typically within business hours
 - **Base Hours:** Retained hours included in your monthly support plan
 - **Backlog:** A queue of future or low-priority requests, available to Essentials+ clients

-### 2. Service Levels
+## 2. Service Levels

 For all support contracts except Ad-hoc: